Coast FIRE by Age: A Smarter, Low-Stress Path to Financial Freedom

 Coast FIRE Example with Real Numbers: A Case Study

 Let’s use a simple case study to illustrate the Coast FIRE concept (depicted below in Figure 1).
-Using this Coast FIRE calculator, we will model a young couple’s financial path.
-Let’s consider a household with the following characteristics:
+Using a simple Coast FIRE calculation, we will model a young couple’s financial path with the following characteristics:

-Real return on investments of low-coast, internationally diversified index fund portfolio: 7%
+• Real return on investments of low-cost, internationally diversified index fund portfolio: 7%

 In this example, given the $80,000 annual spend targeted for retirement, the household needs to accumulate a nest egg of $2M by the time they retire (red line of Figure 1), as per the 4% rule of thumb ($80,000/0.04).

 Not bad!
 This example shows how a short period of high savings can unlock long-term financial freedom.
-After 6 years they would have an additional $3,000 to spend at will, potentially increasing their lifestyle.
+After 6 years they would have an additional $3,000 to spend at will, potentially increasing their lifestyle for decades.

 How Much You Need by Age to Reach a $2M Coast FIRE Goal